Pakistani economic crisis (2021–2024): 2023

-In January 2023, Muhammad Aurangzeb, the CEO of Pakistan's largest bank, Habib Bank commented publicly on the prevailing economic situation that it could be a "big blow to the economy" if the stakeholders didn't make the right decisions swiftly.
+In January 2023, Muhammad Aurangzeb, the CEO of Pakistan's largest bank, Habib Bank, commented publicly on the prevailing economic situation, saying it could be a "big blow to the economy" if the stakeholders did not make the right decisions swiftly.

 In late January, Pakistan lifted the artificial cap on its currency, causing the rupee to plunge 20% against the dollar in a few days.
 The government raised fuel prices by 16%.
 And the Pakistani central bank raised its interest rate by 100 basis points to battle the country's highest inflation in decades, expected to be as high as 26% in January.
+That month, textile associations claimed that 7 million textile workers were laid off due to low exports and the government's failure to control the economic crisis.
+Textile associations criticised the government for not having any policy to end the crises faced by textile producers and exporters, and further lambasted the government for importing expensive luxury cars for cabinet members.

-In February 2023, a Moody economist predicted that inflation in Pakistan could average 33% in the first half of the year 2023.
-China lent Pakistan further 700 million dollars to shore up Forex reserves.
-Pakistan's Consumer price index (CPI) further jumped to 31.5%, the highest annual rate in 50 years.
-Also Fitch downgrades Pak's sovereign credit rating from CCC+ to CCC−.
+In February 2023, a Moody's economist predicted that inflation in Pakistan could average 33% in the first half of the year.
+China lent Pakistan a further 700 million dollars to shore up Forex reserves.
+Pakistan's consumer price index (CPI) further jumped to 31.5%, the highest annual rate in 50 years.
+Also, Fitch downgrades Pakistan's sovereign credit rating from CCC+ to CCC−.
 The New York-based ratings agency warned that a default could be a "real possibility".
+On 9 February, foreign reserves held by the State Bank of Pakistan (SBP) declined to an all-time low of $2.92 billion, covering just over two weeks of imports.

 In March 2023, the food inflation rate in Pakistan witnessed a significant increase, with urban areas experiencing a rate of 47.1 percent and rural areas facing a slightly higher rate of 50.2 percent.
-Moody's downgrades Pakistan's rating to Caa3; changes outlook to stable from negative.
+Moody's downgrades Pakistan's rating to Caa3 and changes outlook to stable from negative.
 Finance Minister Ishaq Dar said that China approved a rollover of a $1.3 billion loan for cash-strapped Pakistan, which would help shore up its depleting foreign exchange reserves.
-The World Bank further recorded the Consumer price index (CPI) for food items on a year on year basis at 45.1%, the second highest in South Asia after Sri Lanka.
-The Consumer price index (CPI) raced to 35.4 per cent in the highest annual rise in prices on record, driven mainly by skyrocketing costs of food, electricity, beverage, and transport.
-The inflation number was the highest annual rate since available data - July 1965 - according to the research firm Arif Habib Ltd, and is expected to rise in the upcoming months.
+The World Bank further recorded the CPI for food items on a year-on-year basis at 45.1%, the second-highest in South Asia after Sri Lanka.
+The CPI raced to 35.4 percent in the highest annual rise in record prices, driven mainly by skyrocketing costs of food, electricity, beverages, and transport.
+The inflation number was the highest annual rate since available data – July 1965 – according to the research firm Arif Habib Ltd and is expected to rise in the upcoming months.